itswadesh/anne-docs2/docs/super-admin-manual.md

 ![Image](./anne/users.png)

-- Super admin can assign store to users, and change role of user.
+- Super admin can assign the store to users, and change the role of the user.
 Super admin can edit other details also.

   ![Image](./anne/user.png)